AtomicHarmonics/guitarEffectApplication/README.txt

 You should now be able to hear a tremolo effect onto the incomming audio.
-You may have to 'wire' up the input audio device to the application and from the application to the output audio device vai QJackCtl.
+You may have to 'wire' up the input audio device to the application and from the application to the output audio device via QJackCtl.